asternic/wuzapi/README.md

 message-based history requests; changing sync days alone does not backfill it.
 Both SQLite and PostgreSQL are supported, with existing accounts defaulting to 0.

-Regression tests run on SQLite with `go test ./...`.
-To run the same migration, API, and pairing-payload checks on PostgreSQL, set `WUZAPI_TEST_POSTGRES_DSN` to a test database connection string and run `go test -run TestHistorySync ./...`.
-The database role must be able to create schemas; tests create and remove their own schemas.

 ## Star History

 <a href="https://www.star-history.com/?type=date&repos=asternic%2Fwuzapi">